-His book Storyboards: Motion In Art, 3rd Edition, is used around the world to train storyboard artists.
+His book Storyboards: Motion In Art, 3rd Edition, is used around the world in multiple languages to train storyboard artists.

 Facial Expressions is his best-selling photo reference guide for artists of all disciplines.

-Prior to storyboarding and producing, he was an art director in live-action film and TV in Los Angeles, CA and Orlando, FL.
+Prior to storyboarding and producing, he had his own line of skateboards, ran a construction company, owned an ad agency and was an art director in live-action film and TV in Los Angeles, CA and Orlando, FL.
 While in Los Angeles, he designed many feature films, music videos and commercials.
 He then became the second art director at the new Nickelodeon Studios in Orlando, FL in 1989.

 Mark has also Second Unit directed for Nickelodeon and on Steven Speilberg’s seaQuest DSV as well as working as a Special Effects Supervisor for NBC and Fox networks.

 Mark was inducted into the Digital Animation & Visual Effects School Hall of Fame in 2013.
-He’s been on the board of advisors at a number of universities, sits on the Orlando Filmbook Advisory Committee and is a member of the National Cartoonist Society, Authors Guild, and Women In Animation.
+He’s been on the board of advisors at a number of universities, sat on the Orlando Filmbook Advisory Committee and is a member of the IATSE, Georgia Production Partnership, National Cartoonist Society, and Women In Film.

 He lectures around the world at major conferences, conventions, entertainment trade schools and universities, and is a second degree black belt and two-time national champion in Tae Kwon Do.